Security and Reliability

 - A backup system improves reliability, but it must also be secure so restored data does not become another exposure risk.

-- A monitoring system improves stability, but it must not expose sensitive logs, customer details, or internal system information.
+- A monitoring system improves stability, but it must not expose sensitive logs, customer details, credentials, or internal system information.

 - Access control protects security, but it also supports reliability by reducing accidental changes, incorrect edits, and uncontrolled admin activity.